techfutures/base-jekyll-template/_posts/2018-03-05-associating-fob-with-a-print-account.md

 ![](/uploads/card3.PNG)

-All futures times&nbsp; you use the printer you will only need to use your fob and won't have to enter your username/password again.
+All subsequent times in order to use the printer you will only need to tap your fob, you won't have to enter your username/password again.